GitHubDragonFly/HTML_CSS_JS/README.md

  - Form and submitted form entries table (there is no server involved in this exercise)
  - Media video playback, including camera streaming and an option to record and save the camera video
  - JavaScript and jQuery examples
- - Links to Wavefront 3D OBJ / Stanford 3D PLY / Khronos Group GLTF file viewers, using Three.js found [here](https://threejs.org/) and [here](https://github.com/mrdoob/three.js) (some example OBJ / PLY / GLTF files are in the `Images` folder)
+ - Links to Wavefront 3D OBJ / Stanford 3D PLY / Khronos Group GLTF and DAE (Collada) file viewers, using Three.js found [here](https://threejs.org/) and [here](https://github.com/mrdoob/three.js)
+   - some example OBJ / PLY / GLTF files are in the `Images` folder
+   - some example DAE files can be found in the [HTML_CSS_JS_Flask](https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask) project's `Images` folder
+   - there is far more examples in the [Three.js](https://github.com/mrdoob/three.js) project

 Some things might not be supported or work as expected on certain browsers.
 This was tested as working in the latest Firefox and Edge browsers on Windows 10 and Chromium on CloudReady 89.4.0.
 The page did also show properly in the TenFourFox browser on MacOS X 10.5 (iMac G5) with the following notes:
  - missing emojis support for old OS X can be compensated, to a degree, with [Symbola Font](https://dn-works.com/ufas/)